keldaanCommunity/pokemonAutoChess/README.md

 Pick the pokémon you like in the following list:

+★★ Chikorita - Bayleef - Meganium
+★★ Cyndaquil - Quilava - Typhlosion
+★★ Totodile - Croconaw - Feraligatr
+★★ Treecko - Grovyle - Sceptile
+★★ Torchic - Combusken - Blaziken
-★ Caterpie - Metapod - Butterfree
+★★ Mudkip - Marshtomp - Swampert
-★ Weedle - Kakuna - Beedrill
+★★ Turtwig - Grotle - Torterra
-★ Pidgey - Pidgeotto - Pidgeot
+★★ Chimchar - Monferno - Infernape
-★ Hoppip - Skiploom - Jumpluff
+★★ Piplup - Prinplup - Empoleon
-★ Seedot - Nuzleaf - Shiftry
+★★ Nidoran F - Nidorina - Nidoqueen
-★ Starly - Staravia - Staraptor
+★★ Nidoran M - Nidorino - Nidoking

 Create a folder with the name "pokedex_number_of_your_pokemon", for ex: 12.
 12 is Papilusion.